Skip to content

 📖 Learn more about how projects work in our article Working with projects.

-How to use comparisons to split up the data for a single Foleon Doc
+How to use comparisons to split up data for a single Foleon Doc

-Using Google Analytics comparisons, you can split up the data per Foleon Doc and analyze each Doc individually.
+Using Google Analytics comparisons, you can break down the data by Foleon Doc and analyze each Doc individually.

 Here’s how you create a comparison: